Joelfischeer/Masterproject/README.md

 # Masterproject

 This project consisted of a benchmark study which compares three radiologists of different experience levels in detecting clinically significant prostate cancer.
-The analysis further consists of an AI-Assistance tool automatically segments lesions and allows to compare state-of-the-art manual with AI-Assisted lesion segmentation.
+The analysis further consists of an AI-Assistance tool, that automatically segments lesions and allows to compare state-of-the-art manual with AI-Assisted lesion segmentation.
 The data analysis was performed in the jupyther Notebook files.

 The following environment file was used: